How product configurators are changing the B2B sales landscape and why speed is the key to success

 Seamless integration into existing system landscapes

-Governance and Processes
+Governance and processes

 Establish clear rules, roles, and approval processes

-Eliminate Excel shadow systems and silo solutions
+Eliminate Excel shadow systems and isolated solutions

 Seamless integration into the sales process